 This review identifies the range of programmatic approaches that be used to prevent or reduce cross-generational sex.
 The Interagency Gender Working Group [IGWG] collaborated with the IYWG in funding this project (2007).

 The Young Empowered and Healthy Initiative in Uganda launched this campaign to raise awareness and promote action against transactional and cross-generational sex (2011).

 Speak Out: Youth Report Sexual Abuse: A Handbook for Learners on how to Prevent Sexual Abuse in Public Schools

 This handbook is designed to help create a safe, caring, and enabling environment for learning and teaching in public schools in South Africa.
 The handbook equips learners with knowledge and understanding of sexual harassment and sexual violence, its implications, ways to protect themselves from perpetrators, and where to report incidences of sexual violence or harassment (2010).

 This brief explores experiences of forced sex within marriage in a variety of socio-cultural contexts and examines the link between gender power imbalances and sexual violence.
 The paper concludes with recommendations for action (2004).

 The Adverse Health and Social Outcomes of Sexual Coercion: Experiences of Young Women in Developing Countries

-This paper outlines associations between early coerced sex and compromised sexual and reproductive health, poor mental health, and psychosocial challenges.
+This paper outlines associations between early coerced sex and compromised reproductive health, poor mental health, and psychosocial challenges.
 The brief concludes with recommendations for action (2004).